cashfree/cashfree-cashgram-node/README.md

 The following kit contains the following functionalities:
     <ol>
-    <li> [getToken](https://dev.cashfree.com/api-reference/payouts-api#authorise): to get auth token to be used in all following calls.
+    <li> Init: to initialise the sdk.
-    <li> [createCashgram](https://dev.cashfree.com/api-reference/payouts-api#create-cashgram-request): to create a cashgram.
+    <li> Cashgram.CreateCashgram: to create a cashgram.
-    <li> [cashgramGetStatus](https://dev.cashfree.com/api-reference/payouts-api#create-cashgram-request): get the status of the created cashgram.
+    <li> Cashgram.GetCashgramStatus: get the status of the created cashgram.
     </ol>

 ## Build Steps